Summary

 - Save to finish.

 The following screenshot shows the top part of video settings dialog.
+In this example Allow Downloads is turned on.

 Add closed captions to videos